Dav1dde/glad/README.md

 ====

-Vulkan/GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specifications for multiple languages, including C/C++/Rust/D/Nim/Volt/Pascal.
+Vulkan/GL/GLES/EGL/GLX/WGL Loader-Generator based on the official specifications for multiple languages.

 Check out the [webservice for glad2](https://glad.sh) to generate the files you need!

-**NOTE:** The 2.0 branch is currently a beta version, the beta version number will not be updated and refers to the git *HEAD*.
+**NOTE:** This is the 2.0 branch, which adds more functionality but changes the API.

 Some languages are only available in the [glad1 generator](https://glad.dav1d.de).